 UCI Health is building a new, world-class medical complex on the northern edge of the UCI campus.
-UCI Health — Irvine will bring premier-quality, leading-edge care to the coastal and southern regions of Orange County.
+UCI Health — Irvine will be the nation’s first all-electric, carbon-neutral medical center in the U.S. and will bring premier-quality, leading-edge care to the coastal and southern regions of Orange County.
 The new medical complex will be anchored by a 144-bed acute care hospital that will offer 24-hour emergency services and personalized care in several specialties, including cancer, digestive disease, neuroscience and orthopaedics.
 Adjacent to the hospital will be the Chao Family Comprehensive Cancer Center and Ambulatory Care and the Joe C. Wen & Family Center for Advanced Care, home to the Chao Family Gastrointestinal Clinic, the Center for Children & Health and The Center for Autism & Neurodevelopmental Disorders.

 As part of Orange County’s only academic health system, the UCI Health — Irvine medical complex will bring unparalleled expertise, research-driven care and clinical trials available nowhere else in the region to more patients than ever before.